-This approach is embedded within a unique research and training culture up to Masters level delivered through The Field Centre providing opportunities for all staff and the wider community for professional development.
+This approach is embedded within a unique research and training culture up to Masters and PhD level delivered through The Field Centre providing opportunities for all staff and the wider community for professional development.

 Across Ruskin Mill Trust provision during 2016-2017, students undertook a variety of learning, through accredited qualifications and non-accredited learning units:

 83% of students who left Ruskin Mill Trust in summer 2017 achieved accredited qualifications, averaging over three full qualifications each

 94% of students who left Ruskin Mill Trust in summer 2017 achieved either qualifications or non-accredited learning aims (certificate of achievement), averaging over four full achievements each